chinamike65/hugo-tuolesi/content/book3/book3en.md

 The strongest karma, etc., in order, mature in turn.

-When the negative karma is the same as the good karma, it is difficult to say which one will come out first.
-When the size is a little bit different, the bigger one will come out first.
+When the negative karma is the same as the good karma, it is difficult to say which one will come to fruition first.
+When there is a small difference in the karmic charge, the heaviest one will produce results first.

 So we need to repent often, try our best to reduce karma, and not give it have the opportunity to mature.

-Moreover, after falling into the evil realms, there is absolutely no chance to practice good dharma, and we will continue to create negative karma, making it difficult to escape.
+Moreover, after falling into the evil realms, there is absolutely no chance to practice good dharma, and we will continue to create negative karma, making it ever more difficult to escape.

 It is much more difficult to cultivate a precious human life full of freedoms after being reborn in an evil realm than to cultivate and become a Buddha with a precious human life full of freedom now.

-5. Cherish this Precious Human Rebirth
+##### 5. Cherish this Precious Human Rebirth

 Once the precious human rebirth has been obtained, most people do not realize its value and do not cherish it.

 Instead, thy live their lives in confusion and ignorance.

-Some people even rely on human beings to create a lot of karma, fall into the evil realms after death, and waste this rare and full human life.
+Some people even use the human body to create a lot of negative karma, fall into the evil realms after death, and waste this rare and precious human life.

-On the other hand, some people have great good fortune, they do well in their worldly careers, they make a lot of money, and they also do a lot of good deeds.
+On the other hand, some people have great good fortune, they do well in their worldly affairs, they make a lot of money, and they also do a lot of good deeds.

 198

-However, this can only help obtain temporary benefits, obtain wealth in this world or the fruits of human beings and heaven, and cannot solve the major events of cyclical life after life, let alone become a Buddha.
+However, this can only help obtain temporary benefits, obtain wealth in this world or the fruits of men and gods, and cannot solve the major events of cyclical life after life, let alone become a Buddha.

 It can also be said to be a waste of time and life.

-To escape from the cycle of the six realms of rebirth, until liberation and becoming a Buddha, we must use our bodies to practise.
+To escape from the cycle of the six realms of rebirth, through liberation and becoming a Buddha, we must use our bodies to practise.
 However, most people do not understand the characteristics of their own bodies, nor do they realize the uniqueness of the human body.

 We Jambudvipa people are very special and have many unparalleled characteristics.

 For example, in order to liberate oneself and become a Buddha, one must cultivate virtues, concentration, and wisdom.

-The five precepts contained in the vows and other virtues of the vows of separation and liberation must rely on renunciation to truly arise.
+The five precepts contained in the vows and other virtues of the vows of separation and liberation must be founded on renunciation to truly arise.

 However, beings in the three evil realms are always suffering, starving, and fearful, and beings in the heavenly realm are always enjoying themselves.
 It is difficult for these beings to realise renunciation.
 The thought of renunciation may never even cross their minds.